NBCLab/nimare-paper/content/cbma.md

 Kernel-based methods evaluate convergence of coordinates across studies by first convolving foci with a spatial kernel to produce study-specific modeled activation maps, then combining those modeled activation maps into a sample-wise map, which is compared to a null distribution to evaluate voxel-wise statistical significance.
 Additionally, for each of the following approaches, except for SCALE, voxel- or cluster-level multiple comparisons correction may be performed using Monte Carlo simulations or false discovery rate (FDR) {cite:p}`Laird2005-qh` correction.
 Basic multiple-comparisons correction methods (e.g., Bonferroni correction) are also supported.
-**Listing 3** displays a sample code snippet illustrating how to create modeled activation maps for a Dataset using a range of kernel types.

 +++